-Virtue means showing high moral standards, a quality considered morally good or desirable in a person, and lastly it means strength.
+Virtue means showing high moral standards, a quality considered morally good or desirable in a person, and strength.

-One of my mom’s favorite passage of scripture is Proverbs 31.
+One of my mom’s favorite passages of scripture is Proverbs 31.

-If you read the Proverbs 31 it not only has instructions for women, but also for men.
+If you read Proverbs 31, it not only has instructions for women but also for men.

-It was King Lemuel’s mother giving her son instructions like most mothers do.
+King Lemuel’s mother gave her son instructions as most mothers do.

 The Message version of Proverbs 31 says it clearly for us to understand and apply to our everyday life.